• A closeup of a cluster of white, pea-like flowers hanging from a branch.

 Means of spread and distribution

 Black locust spreads mainly through intentional human plantings and disturbance.
-The seeds are long-lived, remaining viable in the soil for up to 10 years, although the seeds generally have poor germination rates.
-Seed can spread moderate distances by wind, gravity, and possibly birds.
-The seedlings can sprout and grow fast, enabling this species to colonize disturbed sites very quickly.
-Once established on a site, the trees reproduce vigorously by root suckering and stump sprouting to form clonal groves linked by a shared root system.
+The seeds are long-lived, remaining viable in the soil for up to 10 years, although germination rates are generally low.
+Seeds may spread moderate distances by wind, gravity, and possibly birds.
+The seedlings can sprout and grow fast, allowing the species to colonize disturbed sites very quickly.
+Once established on a site, black locust reproduces vigorously by root suckering and stump sprouting, forming clonal groves linked by a shared root system.

-Black locust occurs throughout the Eastern U.S., from the East Coast to the Great Plains states.
-In Minnesota, it has been reported in about half of the 87 counties.
+Black locust occurs throughout the eastern United States, from the East Coast to the Great Plains.
+In Minnesota, it has been reported in about half of the state's 87 counties.

 Impact

-Black locust can outcompete and exclude other tree species and native prairie and savanna plants.
+Black locust can outcompete and exclude other tree species as well as native prairie and savanna plants.
 It can form a monoculture on disturbed sites.

-Being a legume, it has the ability to fix nitrogen in the soil and as a result, it may alter local soil characteristics.
-By increasing soil nitrogen, it can create a favorable habitat for other colonizing nonnative species.
+Being it is a legume, black locust can fix nitrogen in the soil, which may alter local soil characteristics.
+Increased soil nitrogen can create favorable conditions for other colonizing nonnative plant species.

 Prevention and management

 • Once established, black locust is difficult to control.
-For all management options, infestation sites will need to be monitored and treated repeatedly until the seedbanks and root reserves are depleted.
+For all management options, infestation sites must be monitored and treated repeatedly until the seedbanks and root reserves are depleted.
 Sprouts and stumps that appear to have died can resprout even years down the road, so annual monitoring should be conducted and follow-up treatments administered.

-• Mowing and burning alone can stimulate suckering and clone production and thus is only recommended in conjunction with herbicide treatment.
+• Mowing and burning alone can stimulate suckering and clone production.
+They are only recommended in combination with herbicide treatment.
 Black locust seeds can be stimulated to germinate in response to fire as well.

 Toxicity